Wu-Jingcheng/personal_site/README.md

 2. Make this repo a page.
    1. Go to the repo `Settings`.
    2. Go to the `Pages` under the `Code and automation`.
-   3. Make it a page.
+   3. Make it a page at `source`.
+Normally you would select `main` as your branch.
 3. Tune the `configs.json` as you need.

 ## Configuration